ClonkAndre/SharpUI-ImGui/README.md

 # SharpUI-ImGui
-SharpUI-ImGui is a library that allows you to easily create your own Rockstar-like menus for Grand Theft Auto IV using IV-SDK .NET powered by Dear ImGui.
+SharpUI is a library that allows you to easily create your own Rockstar-like menus for Grand Theft Auto IV.
+Inspired by NativeUI for GTA V.

+This version is based of the first [SharpUI](https://github.com/ClonkAndre/SharpUI) version, unlike the first version, this version is powered by [Dear ImGui](https://github.com/ocornut/imgui), for a more powerful, and reliable experience.